JayVora-SerpentCS/SerpentCS_Contributions/sales_report_product_image/README.rst

 ======================

 * Product images for sale order/quotation and report.
-* This module is developed to see the product images in tree view and report.
-Make sure to install the web_tree_image Module from OCA.
 * To display images of product in report, you need to tick print image and image size you want to display in report.

 ========